There's a very thin line between tough management and straight up harassment.

 1. Establish a clear-cut anti-harassment policy

 File a written ‘official’ complaint with the HR Department and work closely to identify any behavior that resembles bullying.
-Establish a proper channel for someone to go through when they experience bullying and harassment in the workplace.
+Establish a proper channel for someone to go through when they experience workplace bullying and harassment.
 Make it very clear to everyone that bullying and harassment will not be tolerated in your company.

 2. Establish an Anonymous Reporting Channel

 When employees feel like they have no way to report these issues without facing negative consequences, they won’t report it.
 This will result in stress, absenteeism, depression and deteriorate their performance.
 They will keep enduring such behavior until they decide to quit the company.
-Implement Your Safe Hub in your organization, a special communication channel that protects such employees with the power of anonymity.
+Implement Your Safe Hub in your organization.
+It's a secure communication channel that protects your employees with the power of anonymity.

 3. Confront the bully